Melanochyla tomentosa

 Melanochyla tomentosa is a flowering plant in the family Anacardiaceae.
 It is native to Southeast Asia.

 Description

 Melanochyla tomentosa grows as a tree up to 20 m tall, with a trunk diameter of up to 37 cm.
 The smooth bark is reddish brown.
 The leathery leaves are obovate, oblong or elliptic and measure up to 19 cm long and to 9 cm wide.
 The feature yellow to dark brown flowers.
 The fruits are smooth and measure up to 3 cm in diameter.

 Taxonomy

-Melanochyla tomentosa was first described in 1876 by British botanist Joseph Dalton Hooker in the The Flora of British India.
+Melanochyla tomentosa was first described in 1876 by British botanist Joseph Dalton Hooker in The Flora of British India.
 The type specimen was collected in Malacca, Malaysia.
 The specific epithet tomentosa means 'covered with hairs', referring to the leaves and twigs.

 Distribution and habitat

 Melanochyla tomentosa is native to Borneo, Sumatra, Peninsular Malaysia and Peninsular Thailand.
 Its habitat is in lowland dipterocarp forests at elevations of 150–250 m.